preciofishbone/OmniaDocs/my-workplace/common-links/index.rst

 Targeting a link
 ----------------
 A link can be targeted to any receivers that has been defined in the Target Definition selected for Common Links.
 A targeted link is only available for selection by the target group.
 No one else will see the link.
-For more information on Targeting Definitions, see: [Targeting Definitions](/Docs/en-us/omnia-foundation-admin/targeting-definitions/index.html)
+For more information on Targeting Definitions, see:
+:doc:`Targeting Definitions </tenant-administration/targeting-definitions/index>`

 When you select "Target to", the the available target groups are shown, for example: